Production Scheduling

 • Operator time

-• In the case of a spaceship in order to minimize the astronaut time: a huge team of ground support personnel is available just in case.
+• In the case of a spaceship, to minimize astronaut time, a huge team of ground support personnel is available.

-• In an airport, in order to maximize the runway utilization (airport bottleneck): planes, pilots, personnel, customers are waiting for take off.
+• In an airport, to maximize runway utilization (airport bottleneck): planes, pilots, personnel and customers, need to wait to take off.

-• In Formula I races a 7 second service time is achieved with a team of 10 people doing nothing most of the time during the race and just working very fast and synchronized during those 7 seconds.
+• In Formula I races, a 7 second service time is achieved with a team of 10 people doing nothing most of the time during the race, and just working very fast and well organized during those 7 seconds.

-In our sequential line in a workstation either the equipment or the operator will be idle or there will be excess WIP.
+In a line workstation, either the equipment or the operator will be idle or there will be excess WIP.

 Case 1: Equal Operation Process Times: